MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-dev-container.md

 ### Initialize Project

-Open a terminal, create a new empty folder, and change into it.
+Open a terminal, create a new empty directory, and change into it.
 Run the following command to initialize the project:

 ::: zone pivot="programming-language-nodejs"